-If database is selected as the data source for a widget then the object or objects shown are retrieved directly from the database with a query.
-As such, the data supplied is limited by the following factor:
+If XPath is selected as the data source for a widget then the object or objects shown are retrieved directly from the database with a query.
+You can filter data with an XPath constraint.

-- The access rules defined in the security section of the project.
+- The access rules defined in the Security section of the app.

 - An association, if the widget is nested in another data widget and the data path described runs over an association.

-Use access rules whenever possible to limit data in data grids.
-This way you know that the objects will always be constrained by these rules (as opposed to an XPath constraint on a single data grid).
-The access rules will also be applied when executing microflows which saves you from repeating XPath constraints.
+If you want to restrict data not for a single widget, but for several, you may want to apply access rules for entities instead of XPath constraints.
+This way you know that the objects will always be constrained by these rules.
+Access rules will also be applied when executing microflows which saves you from repeating constraints.

 |Never||No search bar or search button are ever shown.
 Effectively disables search.|

 |With button (initially open)||An end-user can open and close the search bar using the Search button; the search bar is initially open.|